sarahahmadmalik/sarahahmadmalik/README.md

 # Hello, I'm Sara! 👋

-<span style="font-size: smaller; font-weight: bold;">I'm a passionate Computer Scientist, a Full Stack Developer, and a Cat Mom!</span>
+## I'm a passionate Computer Scientist, a Full Stack Developer and a Cat Mom!

 ![banner](https://github.com/sarahahmadmalik/sarahahmadmalik/assets/112407915/8f74f95d-fc3f-45f9-b1db-92f40fe1f825)

 ## 🌟 About Me
-- 🔭 I’m currently working on [Your Current Project/Company]
+- 🔭 I’m currently exploring Generative AI and Machine Learning.
-- 🌱 I’m currently learning [New Technologies or Languages]
-- 👯 I’m looking to collaborate on interesting open source projects
+- 👯 I’m looking to collaborate on interesting projects.
-- 💬 Ask me about anything related to programming and software development
+- 💬 Ask me about anything related to Networking, Programming and Software Engineering.
-- 📫 How to reach me: [Your Email]
+- 📫 You can reach out to me via Email or LinkedIn.
-- ⚡ Fun fact: [An Interesting Fact About You]
+- ⚡ Fun fact: I do pencil sketching and I love pets and cooking.

 ## 🛠️ Languages & Tools